mitchelwachtel/e-commerce-backend/README.md

 ### Description

-This app allows an e-commerce site to build its database of products, categories, and tags.
-Includes the routes to GET, POST, PUT, and DELETE so that the data can be accessed, modified, deleted, and created.
-In addition, the categories and products are linked as the products and tags.
-Because of these relationships, lots of relevant data can be retrieved, created, updated, and deleted from the database with very single queries.
+This app allows an e-commerce site to build and interact with its database of products, categories, and tags.
+Includes the routes for GET, POST, PUT, and DELETE so that the data can be accessed, modified, deleted, and created.
+In addition, the categories and products are linked as are the products and tags.
+Because of these relationships, lots of relevant data can be retrieved, created, updated, and deleted from the database with single queries.

 ---